CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 This element allows you to display some text inside your GUI (Who would have guessed...).
 `sg.Text` is the actual class, but I would use its alias `sg.T` instead.

-Like most elements, `sg.Text` has a lot of options for customization.
+Like most elements, `sg.Text` has many options for customization.

 Consider this example:
 ```py